amadeus4dev-examples/amadeus-android/.github/CONTRIBUTING.md

 ### Using library locally

+You can publish a new version of the library locally and directly use it with one of your project or the [Android Hotel Demo app](https://github.com/amadeus4dev/amadeus-hotel-booking-android).

-To use the library locally, you should increment the number inside `gradle.properties` file.
+Increment the number inside `gradle.properties` file.

 ```properties
 # publication properties